thequickbrownfox/lintel.us/content/post/essential-privacy.md

 Password managers can help you create very good, nearly-impossible-to-crack passwords.
 Not only that, but they can remember your usernames and passwords for the hundreds of sites you visit.

 After you get yourself an account with a password manger like [LastPass](https://lastpass.com) or [Dashlane](https://dashlane.com), lock it down securely with a good password.
 Here are some tips on [how to create a secure password]({{< ref "/post/howto-create-a-solid-password.md" >}} "How to Create a Secure Password")
 You might also want to check if your trusty, favourite password has been discovered during a data breach.
-Visit [this site](https://haveibeenpwned.com/Passwords) to verify. __Don't worry, you won't have to type in your username or the site where you use the password.__
+Visit [this site](https://haveibeenpwned.com/Passwords) to verify. _Don't worry, you won't have to type in your username or the site where you use the password._

+### 5. Encrypted Mail

+American corporations have little respect for your privacy.
+Your email messages are stored in unencrypted format on their servers and they will happily share your private conversations with law enforcement agencies when asked to do so.
+Switch your mail service to Switzerland-based [ProtonMail](https://protonmail.com) or Germany-based [Tutanota](https://tutanota.com).
+Your emails are always saved in ecncrypted format and, when you send mail to other users of the same service, they are encrypted from start to finish.

+### 6. Virtual Private Networks

+Ever notice when you're browsing the Internet that they seem to know exactly _where_ you are?
+This usually happens because your web browser or other app shares your unique IP address with websites.
+There isn't a straightforward way to escape sharing your IP address—because it is where you live on the Internet—but you can re-route traffic via a server in another city or country using a **Virtual Private Network**.
+Think of a VPN as your secret on-ramp to the information highway.
+It is easy to set up and manage a VPN on your phone or computer.
+Most VPN providers charge a few dollars a month for their service, and some are free.
+[ProtonMail](https://protonmail.com) (the guys we recommended for encrypted mail) offer a free VPN service.
+[ExpressVPN](https://expressvpn.com/) is one of many paid VPN providers.

+* * *